philanc/slua/README.md

 The full *readline* library is not used.
 It is replaced by the much smaller *linenoise* library.
 The linenoise implementation included here has been extended to include a Lua binding.
 It is derived from Linenoise v1.0 - commit 027dbce - https://github.com/antirez/linenoise

+### Modifications of the vanilla Lua

+src/lua/luaconf.h:
+- modification of LUA_PATH_DEFAULT and LUA_CPATH_DEFAULT

+src/lua/linit.c - not used.
+It is replaced with src/linit.c
+- addition of the preloaded libraries

+src/lua/lua.c - not used.
+It is replaced with src/slua.c
+- replacement of readline with linenoise
+- mechanism to load Lua code appended to the slua executable (see src/lua.c and additional file sluacode.c)

 ### Pre-built binaries